 I couldn’t stop staring at two words on my computer screen: Intellectual Disability.
 After 5 years of doctor appointments, tests and more tests, we had several conditions finally diagnosed for our daughter.

-Our search included two neurologists, two geneticists, pediatricians and development delay specialists that spanned two states.
-It’d been a long journey to diagnosis and after talking with other special needs parents, I learned that’s kind of the norm.
+Our journey included two neurologists, two geneticists, pediatricians and development delay specialists that spanned two states.
+It’d been a long road to diagnosis and after talking with other special needs parents, I learned that’s kind of the norm.
 It can take several years to diagnose a child who has disabilities.
 It’s like a puzzle and every appointment or phone call provides a piece of hope you’ll find an answer or in our case answers.

 I was trying to comprehend her other conditions that include chromosomal disorder, tremor, sensory processing issues, ADHD and developmental delays.
 It was those two words that stung a bit.
 I was stuck on them.